-Today is fall.
-I know we all know this fact, except for those that can profit from the gratuitous and preemptive, pre-extension of holidays.
-For the last many weeks, commercially, Halloween, fall and even Christmas have been figuratively pushed down my throat.
-Stressed by the almost never-ending list of back-to-school requirements, requests and requisitions of my time: my mind has mutated this premature “let’s-get-ready-for-the-holidays” mindset into a beast that waits, attempting to insert itself into my already hustled back-to-school month.
+It’s officially fall.
+We all know this, except for those that profit from the gratuitous, pre-extension of holidays.
+For many weeks, commercially, Halloween, fall, and even Christmas, have been pre-emptively pushed down my throat.
+Stressed by the never-ending list of back-to-school requirements and requests, my mind has mutated this pre-mature “let’s get ready for the holidays” mindset into a beast that waits, ready to insert itself into my busy back-to-school month.

-So, I vented my rebellious indignation against this unwanted pressure in the only way I could think of: boycotting.
-Did Starbucks notice that I had sworn to not order a pumpkin Frappuccino or latte until fall?
-No. And, a local department store did not take down their Christmas decorations because I openly gawked in incredulous dismay.
-For goodness sake, it was very early September and I was shopping for back-to-school socks!
-And yeah, just days ago, that was me shaking my head as I entered the local grocery store–the door was flanked with pumpkins on one side and watermelons on the other.
-I bought the watermelon.
-After all, I was still wearing flip-flops and it was still technically summer.
-My right to enjoy a season or event in its proper time frame is being taken away–it’s being taken away from everyone.
+So, I vented my indignation against this unwanted pressure in the only way I could think of: boycotting.
+Did Starbucks notice that I had sworn off anything pumpkin flavored until true fall?
+No. And the local department store did not take down their Christmas decorations because I openly gawked in dismay.
+(It was very early September and I was shopping for back-to-school socks!)
+And yeah, just days ago, that was me shaking my head, entering the grocery store.
+Its doors flanked with pumpkins on one side and watermelons on the other.
+I bought the watermelon out of rebellion.
+After all, I was still wearing summer flip-flops.
+My right to enjoy a season or holiday in its proper time frame is being taken away.

-Sometimes it feels like I’m running a marathon, making it to the last mile of the race and the welcome banner is being taken down–and a new race has already started without me.
-The week before school and for a few weeks after, days are packed with deadlines, never-ending packets of paperwork, new schedules and myriad of other changes or commitments or demands that need tending to ASAP.
-I want to be present for that reality and not be distracted by the impending onslaught of the next busy race.
-I mean really, photos of pumpkin “frapps” proudly posted around Facebook the day before my kids even started the school year.
+Sometimes it feels like I’m running a race and just as I near the end banner, it’s being taken down and replaced for the next race.
+One that has already started without me.
+The week before school, and for a couple weeks after, days are packed with deadlines, never-ending packets of paperwork, new schedules/commitments, and a myriad of other changes that need tending to ASAP.
+I need to be present and focused for that onslaught, not distracted by the next busy race.
+I mean really, pumpkin spice is in everything food now, starting as early as July.